Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-TFS.md

 The folder tree of the repository is on the left, and files in the current selected directory will be listed in the right table.
-Note that this view will always show the most recent revision of the database.
-The file view will display the filename, the current revision number of the file and the date of the last check-in.
+Note that this view will always show the most recent commit of the database.
+The file view will display the filename, the current commit number of the file and the date of the last check-in.
 You can filter and sort on any of the columns, as well.